tbttin/notes/makes/gnu-make.md

       ```

   + As grouped targets.

-    * Instead of independent targets you have a recipe that generates/updates
-      multiple files from *a single invocation*.

     * A grouped target rule uses the separator `&:` (the `&` here is used to
       imply "all").